 a close look of fermented beetroot and cauliflower

 Refrigerate for 3–6 months.

-Traditional Bulgarian homes often kept these jars through the winter, letting the flavours deepen without losing crispness.
+Traditional Bulgarian homes often kept these jars through the winter, letting the flavors deepen without losing crispness.

+a close look of fermented beetroot and cauliflower